-This week (15 to 20 June 2020) is Small Charities Week, which aims to shine a light on the essential work of the UK’s small charity sector and its invaluable contribution to the lives of millions of individuals, communities and causes across the UK.
+This week (14 to 19 June 2021) is Small Charity Week, which aims to shine a light on the essential work of the UK’s small charity sector and its invaluable contribution to the lives of millions of individuals, communities and causes across the UK.
 Here, FRAME CEO Celean Camp shares her thoughts on why small charities are among the unsung heroes, as she explores their vital work and impact on society.

 I love small charities.
 There, I’ve said it.
 And I don’t just mean that I value them and they do great work (which I do and they do) but I mean I LOVE them, passionately, and arguably irrationally.
 I’ve worked in the private, public and third sector, and in organisations with 5000 members of staff and those with 5.
 I would choose the latter every day of the week, despite the difficulties, frustrations and uncertainties.
 For anyone who’s wondering the definition of a small charity, in so far as one exists, is those with an income of less that £1M per annum.
 That might surprise you as that can actually encompass some pretty sizable organisations!
 The Small Charities Coalition makes a further distinction of those with income of less than £350k per annum, but there are many, many local sports clubs, community groups and others existing on far less.

 Anyway, I’ve mused a lot on what in the end made me fall head over heels, so here are a few reflections.